mickeyl/core-bluetooth-tool/README.md

 brew install core-bluetooth-tool
 ```

+### Requirements

+Since this application uses Bluetooth, you need to grant Bluetooth access to your favorite terminal emulator before
+running `core-bluetooth-tool`.
+Otherwise, the application will be halted by the OS.

 ### Usage

 Scan all BLE devices in vincinity (**no longer works with macOS Monterey thanks to Apple**):